leonardoffreitas/employee-manager/README.md

 #### jake.sh (entry point)
 Luizalabs Employee Manager's entry point is `jake.sh`, located in the root directory.
 It requires only the name of the parser (normally the apiKey).
 The logical execution is:

--A Django Admin panel to manage employees' data
+- A Django Admin panel to manage employees' data
--An API to list, add and remove employees
+- An API to list, add and remove employees

-1. Dynamically loads the parser file, that contains the configurations for this client;
-2. Updates the crontab entry;
-3. Downloads the XML;
-4. Calls the XML reader, passing the parser as an argument, which in turn returns an generator of well-formed JSON products;
-5. Products are saved in a compressed file;
-6. Both JSON and XML (also compressed) are uploaded to S3;
-7. The local JSON and XML files are deleted.

 #### xml_reader.py (core processing)
 The file `xml_reader.py` (located in `modules`) does the heavy lifting: